beasleygit/dad-wisdumb/app/products/vanilla.md

 ---
-title: Vanilla ice cream
+title: 'Vanilla ice cream'
-description: Its definitely worth learning about react
+description: 'Its definitely worth learning about react'
-date: 12-22-2023
+date: '12-22-2023'
+category: ['gaming', 'food']
 ---
 ## The value of learning React